-If Your Dog Is Digging it could be an inherent part of your dog’s instinct behavior and when it comes to dog training, keeping your dog from doing it through dog training is one area that is somewhat difficult to teach.
+If your dog is digging it could be an inherent part of your dog’s instinct behavior.
+Keeping your dog from doing it through dog training is one area that is somewhat difficult to teach.

 In fact, many dogs were actually bred for this very purpose.
 In the past, it was also a part of their dog training exercise.